coopsymbiotic/aegir-on-backdrop/README.md

 bee uli
 ```

-Make sure that link has the correct hostname before copy-pasting in a browser (it might be 'web', todo).
+Make sure that link has the correct hostname before copy-pasting in a browser.
+This will be fixed later when the site is managed by Aegir.
+For a workaround, see: https://github.com/coopsymbiotic/aegir-ansible-playbooks/commit/fd3733971fb47ccc6f130567baa5da6d5e501e3b

-You may find it useful to set the default home page to `hosting/sites` (list of sites), under Configuration > System > Site Information.

 Then create the basic resources: